 Target confusability competition model (TCC) primer

-We have recently proposed a new way of conceiving of visual memory, combining psychophysical scaling of similarity with signal detection theory (see Schurgin, Wixted and Brady preprint on BioRxiv).
+We have recently proposed a new way of conceiving of visual memory, combining psychophysical scaling of similarity with signal detection theory (see Schurgin, Wixted and Brady, 2020, Nature Human Behaviour; PDF).
 Both of these are extremely well-established concepts, but together they result in a simple model of both visual working memory and visual long-term memory that allows us to make novel predictions and explain memory performance in a very straightforward way.

 Signal detection in a 2-alternative forced choice memory test

 To begin, consider the simplest case of memory.
 Imagine we've asked you to remember this color: .
 Then, after some amount of delay, we ask you to say which of two colors you've seen in a 2-alternative forced-choice test:

 What drives your decision when you are asked to make this choice?
 In the working memory literature, people often rely upon so-called "high-threshold" models, which say that you either remember the answer (memory is present in an all-or-none fashion), or else have no idea (memory is absent, also all-or-none).
 For example, Cowan's K is such a model.
 However, such models are widely considered unsuitable to understanding memory in the vast literature on recognition memory.
 For example, such models do not naturally explain why people are able to self-report a seemingly continuous measure of the strength of their own memory (as in ROC analysis; for more, see Wixted, 2019).